- 1What Are the Symptoms of Cytomegalovirus Retinitis?

 Certain drugs like Prednisone, Dexamethasone, Dapsone, Methotrexate, Sulfasalazine, and Hydroxychloroquine can suppress the immune system.

 Those people with a weaker immune system are at higher risk for acquiring cytomegalovirus retinitis.
-People having the following conditions are more likely to develop CMV retinitis.
+People with the following conditions are more likely to develop CMV retinitis.

 Human immunodeficiency virus (HIV) infection and acquired immunodeficiency virus syndrome (AIDS).

-People undergoing chemotherapy to treat cancer or leukemia.
+People who are undergoing chemotherapy to treat cancer or leukemia.

-People undergoing organ transplants or specifically bone marrow transplants.
+People who are undergoing organ transplants, specifically bone marrow transplants.

 Some of the conditions that can be misunderstood in place of CMV retinitis are,

 HIV retinopathy - It is characterized by internal bleeding and a cotton wool appearance.
-Thus, it is often mistaken place of CMV retinitis.
-HIV retinopathy is more common in occurrence than CMV retinitis.
+Thus, it is often a mistaken place for CMV retinitis.
+HIV retinopathy is more common than CMV retinitis.

 If CMV retinitis is left untreated, it may progress to cause,